-At Crawford’s reading is the key that unlocks the rest of the curriculum!
+At Crawford’s, reading is the key that unlocks the rest of the curriculum!
 We firmly believe that once children develop sound recognition and phonological awareness (through a thorough blend of systematic, synthetic phonics teaching and contextualised language, literacy and communication learning) children can quickly develop the ability to read for pleasure...

-Guided Reading in particular provides the necessary comprehension learning.
+Guided Reading, in particular, provides the necessary comprehension learning.
 As children learn to read they are able to decode the text by orchestrating a range of cues.
 To become fluent readers they must also understand or comprehend what they read.
 In order to support, scaffold and help them do this they need to be taught a range of reading comprehension strategies and be encouraged to reflect on their own understanding and learning.
 Such an approach helps children go beyond literal interpretation and recall to explore the complex meanings of a text using inference and deduction.
 They can begin to learn these strategies from the earliest stages of learning to read.

 We recommend that children read and share books everyday at home.

-We teach phonics through Letters and Sounds but use some elements from Jolly Phonics.
+We teach phonics through Letters and Sounds.

 Additionally, we have collections of Story Sacks for our younger pupils to share at home and a wide variety of book banded story books to supplement reading scheme material.

 You can find a copy of the new national curriculum Programme of Study for Reading below, alongside examples of the kind of questions used to support learning.
 We really hope you will find this useful in encouraging learning at home and sharing a love of reading with your child.